Greatest Hots assembles songs, instrumentals, soundscapes, ambient compositions, cynicism, satire, and raw emotions from a love-sick chickenshit.

 It is a revised assemblage of the original cassette album - with several additions including two versions of Nancy Sinatra's Boots - that had the self-confident, or cocky, title of Greatest Hits.
 The typeface on the cover was so florid that “Hits” looked like “Hots” – hence the title of the revised version.

 Originally released in 1987, Greatest Hits blended musical styles – including sheer noise – into an hour-long album.
 Angrinose thought that he was making psychedelic punk rock but was later branded as an electoacoustician.
+The album charts a progression from desire through frustration onward to acceptance.

 Nancy Sinatra’s Boots 92